inverse/termin/README.md

 ### Configuration

-Configure `.env` based on the `.env.dist` with JSON encoded site information and notifier settings.
+Configure `.env` file based on the `.env.example` with JSON encoded site information and notifier settings.

+If you provide more than one notifier configuration it will notify to both.

 ### Run